L2G/timezone-ii/README.md

 all others).
 Then it will call one of the recipes below according to your node's platform.

+### timezone-ii::amazon

+This changes the timezone on Amazon Linux by:

+1. including the "timezone-ii::linux-generic" recipe, then
+2. including the "timezone-ii::rhel" recipe.

+Refer to the sections for those recipes for details.

 ### timezone-ii::debian

-This changes the timezone on Debian and Debian-derived systems by:
+This changes the timezone on Debian-family platforms by:

 1. writing the value of `tz` to `/etc/timezone`, then
 2. calling `dpkg-reconfigure tzdata`.